MrGibbage/OJS_Script_maker_NG/DOWNLOADING.md

 Step one.
 Convince your browser that you want to download the file.

-Step one: Look for this popup in the upper right of your screen.
+1: Look for this popup in the upper right of your screen.

 ![Step 1](images/download1.png)

-Step two
+2: Hover over the text and look for the three dots.
+Click on that.

 ![Step 2](images/download2.png)

-Step three
+3:

 ![Step 3](images/download3.png)